4ksr/One-Armed-Robber/README.md

 - Navigate to the cloned repository and open the project.

 3. **Build the Project**
+- Build
-- Build the project to ensure there are no compilation errors.
+- Build the project in Debug Mode to ensure there are no compilation errors.

 4. **Run the Cheat**
 - Run the cheat application.